 - You must be at least 65 years old at the time of contribution

-- Your home has been owned for at least 10 years
+- Your home must have been owned for at least 10 years

-- The contract for the sale of a qualifying home on or after 1 July 2018
+- The contract for the sale of a qualifying home must be exchanged on or after 1 July 2018

 - It’s on a once only basis